yeboahd24/webhook_processing/README.md

 ## Evolution: From In-Memory to Redis-Backed Durable Queuing

-This service has been evolved from an in-memory queue system to use Redis for durable job queuing while preserving all existing worker pool guarantees.
+This service uses Redis for durable job queuing while preserving all existing worker pool guarantees.
 This incremental evolution ensures production safety and maintains the core requirements of fast HTTP responses, bounded concurrency, and backpressure protection.

 ## Features